 1910-1930 DRAWING POWER OF THE AUTOMOBILE INDUSTRY

 The invention and mass production of the car created new and various kinds of employment that drew a few thousand African Americans to northern cities.
-The period, 1910-1930, was just after the turn of the century, just prior to the labor union membership campaign, and the early years leading to the Great Depression, and decreasing wages in the automobile industry.
+The period 1910-1930 was just prior to the labor union membership campaign, the early years leading to the Great Depression, and the impact of decreasing wages in the automobile industry.
 It was also the period when the African American population in Kentucky decreased by 35,616.

-The population loss was not due to the outmigration to automobile industry jobs.
-African Americans from Kentucky were an extremely small part of the northern workforce in the automobile industry between 1910 and 1930.
+The population loss was not because of the outmigration of automobile industry jobs: African Americans from Kentucky were an extremely small part of the northern workforce in the automobile industry between 1910 and 1930.
 The same was true for the automobile industry in Kentucky.
 The difference, however, was that African American men who were native Kentuckians were entering the automobile industry workforce in Kentucky more often than they were in any other state.
-To say it another way, between 1910 and 1930, African American men who left Kentucky were looking for opportunities in other states, and seeking jobs in the automobile industry was not the leading factor.
+To say it another way, between 1910 and 1930 African American men who left Kentucky were looking for opportunities in other states, and seeking jobs in the automobile industry was not the leading factor.

-So, while the automobile industry drew potential African American employees to various northern cities between 1910 and 1930, it was not the sole industry to do so, and it did not become a recognized industry employer of African Americans until after a couple of decades into the 20th Century.
+So while the automobile industry drew potential African American employees to various northern cities between 1910 and 1930, it was not the sole industry to do so; it did not become a recognized industry employer of African Americans until after a couple of decades into the 20th century.
 The increased number of African American employees occurred when the overall number of employees increased in the automobile industry.
-In 1930, that total was 640,474 employees, and of that number, the African American employees total was 25,895 or 4%.
+In 1930, that total was 640,474 employees; of that number, the African American employees total was 25,895, or 4%.
 The labor force in the automobile industry was thought to have stabilized by 1930; some would say it had reached a peak in terms of competition, profits, and number of employees.

-However, going back to 1910, the types of jobs African Americans held in the automobile industry on the national level were at the bottom of the job ladder in less skilled positions and in the most hazardous positions.
-Little had changed by 1930 when a very small number of African Americans were in more skilled positions, or were car salesmen, or owners of car-related businesses.
-Those who were employed in more skilled positions were most probably employed by the Ford Motor Company in Detroit, MI.
-[See Ford Motor Company History website]
+However, going back to 1910, the types of jobs African Americans held in the automobile industry on the national level were at the bottom of the job ladder in less skilled and the most hazardous positions.
+Little had changed by 1930 when a very small number of African Americans were in more skilled positions, were car salesmen, or owners of car-related businesses.
+Those employed in more skilled positions were most probably employed by the Ford Motor Company in Detroit, MI.
+[See Ford Motor Company History website.]

-It is not known if the Ford Motor Company recruitment agents came to Kentucky, or if the company considered Kentucky a southern state.
-In 1919, there was an ad on the front page of a Kentucky newspaper announcing the Ford Motor Company pay of $7 per day [source: Richmond Daily Register, 07/22/1919, p.
+It is not known if the Ford Motor Company recruitment agents came to Kentucky or if the company considered Kentucky a southern state.
+In 1919, an ad appeared on the front page of a Kentucky newspaper announcing the Ford Motor Company pay of $7 per day [source: Richmond Daily Register, 7/22/1919, p.
 1].
 The Ford Motor Company paid some of the highest wages to African Americans in the automobile industry, which had the desired effect of creating anti-union attitudes among African Americans in Detroit.
-All of that would change; in 1927, the Ford Motor Company was feeling the pressure of competition, which led to several of the Ford factories being closed in order to retool and perfect the design of a new car, the 1928 Model A. Added to these changes was the increase in the number of African American employees joining labor unions.
+All of that would later change; in 1927, the Ford Motor Company was feeling the pressure of competition, leading to several of the Ford factories being closed in order to retool and perfect the design of a new car, the 1928 Model A. Added to these changes was the increase in the number of African American employees joining labor unions.

-Many sources chronicle and analyze the entry and advancement of African Americans in the automobile industry and the joining of labor unions.
-A few titles have been listed below for additional information.
+Many sources chronicle and analyze the entry and advancement of African Americans in the automobile industry and their joining labor unions.
+A few works have been listed below for additional information.
 The remainder of this entry looks specifically at where and when African American Kentucky natives were employed in the automobile industry from 1910-1930.

 1910-1930 AFRICAN AMERICAN EMPLOYEES IN AND FROM KENTUCKY IN THE AUTOMOBILE INDUSTRY